volcengine/verl/docs/advance/reward_loop.rst

       return {"score": score}

-Runable examples are provided in the ``recipe/fapo`` directory for reference.
+Runable examples are provided in `recipe/fapo` directory for reference.

 Reward Models and Router
 ------------------------